 By Florencia Tagliavini, The NutraMilk Nutritionist

 In the nutrition world new fad diets are coming out constantly.
 The fitness world goes through many fads and trends of different workouts as well.
 There is always some new type of workout or fitness program coming out that is better than the last.
-Of course, there are many workouts and fitness trainings that have come out have stood the test of time because they work.
-If you ask several personal trainers or exercise physiologists which is the best exercise, you’ll get all different answers.
+Of course, there are many workouts and fitness training regimens that have come out have stood the test of time because they work.
+If you ask several personal trainers or exercise physiologists which is the best exercise, you'll get all different answers.
 With so many popular options, how do you choose?

 Types of Workouts

 - barre workout

 - indoor rock climbing

 Each one of these workouts will engage different muscles and body systems so if you have a certain performance or fitness goal you want to reach, then there is probably a few of these options that are more suitable than others.